-Imagine you have an idea for a new app that could potentially make you a lot of money.
-You spent months brainstorming, and then you took time to chat with a developer to bring your idea to life.
-Weeks after your meeting, you happen to see an ad for an app that seems a little too similar to your idea.
-Though the developer may have seemed trustworthy at the time, you now realize that making him sign some sort of contract before the meeting could have protected your million-dollar idea.
+Imagine you have an idea for a profitable new app.
+You spend months brainstorming and taking time to chat with a developer to bring your idea to life.
+Weeks after your meeting, you find an app in an app store that seems too similar to yours to be a coincidence.

 What is a nondisclosure agreement?

 A nondisclosure agreement, commonly referred to as an NDA, is a legal contract intended to keep the knowledge two or more parties share with one another confidential.
 This can often include personal information, intellectual property (IP), or other nonpublic information that someone would want to keep protected.

 You may elect to use an NDA before sharing

 - Personal information about your health or finances